 - A day at Chatauqua: Mon.
 July 29 was AAUW Day at the Chatauqua Institute (NY) hosted by the Jamestown, NY AAUW Branch.
 We were invited to attend and meet U.S. Supreme Court Justice Ruth Bader Ginsburg as she presented the day’s lecture.
 Four branch members drove, spent the night and enjoyed programming and beautiful grounds at the Institute.

-The visit to Lawnfield has been postponed until summer when more hours will be available for touring the facilities.
+A visit to Lawnfield, a National Historic Landmark, has been proposed for this summer.
 Lawnfield, in Mentor, Ohio, is the home of President James A. Garfield.
 Garfield was the subject of the March book discussion selection, Destiny of the Republic: A Tale of Madness, Medicine and the Murder of a President.

 - Members and friends toured the Rembrandt in America exhibit on May 16 of last year at the Cleveland Museum of Art as an Arts & Excursions event led by group co-chair Beth Lawton.
 The exhibit contained over 50 works by Rembrandt as well as others thought to be by the artist when they entered American collections – including the CMA.

 - A&E visited the Kent State Museum of Fashion Design in August for special exhibits “On the Home Front: Civil War Fashions and Domestic Life” and “A Day at the Beach: A Selection of Seaside Costumes from 1865 – 1915”.

 - In September the group made an excursion to The Cleveland Museum of Art’s “Youth and Beauty: Art of the American Twenties”.